-The practicalities that have to be completed after someone dies should be made as simple and easy to undertake as possible; this is our aim with this page, detailing the steps to take and the people you will need to contact when someone dies in Cambridgeshire.
+The practicalities that have to be completed after someone dies should be made as simple and easy to undertake as possible, which is our aim with this page; detailing the steps to take and the people you will need to contact when someone passes away in Cambridgeshire.

-Dealing with the loss of a loved one affects everyone so differently.
-Finding help and advice to help you through it may be a good idea.
+Dealing with the loss of a loved one affects everybody differently, so finding help and advice to help you through it may be a good idea.
 Age Space has found the places in Cambridgeshire where you can find Bereavement Support Services.

 Obtaining a Death Certificate in Cambridgeshire

 The first thing to do after someone has passed away is to obtain a death certificate for them.
-Who can give you the death certificate depends on where someone has died, as it is different in each case.
-You can find out more about this on Age Space’s national page for When Someone Dies but read on for Cambridgeshire-specific information on death certificates.
+Who can give you the death certificate differs dependent on where someone has died.
+You can find out more about this on Age Space’s national page for When Someone Dies, but read on for Cambridgeshire-specific information on death certificates.

 If the doctor is not 100% sure on the cause of death or there was a complication in the circumstances, the doctor might refer the death onto the coroner’s office in Cambridgeshire.
 A coroner will make a decision on whether an inquest will be needed into the death – they will keep in close contact with you and inform you exactly on what will happen at every stage.

-In most cases this is just a formality if the death was sudden or unexpected and no further action is taken, and it shouldn’t be something to worry about.
+In most cases this is just a formality if the death was sudden or unexpected.
+It’s likely that no further action is taken and it shouldn’t be something to worry about.